-COLLECTOR ALERT: There are many reprints, reproductions and a moderate number of fakes of Curtis’ work.
-It is critical that a collector be well-informed before purchasing Curtis’ work purported to be vintage and/or created during Curtis’ lifetime.
-Many of Curtis’ photogravure plates have been restruck (reprinted) numerous times since the 1960s.
-Various individuals and businesses have controlled the original copper photogravure printing plates, which still exist.
-Vintage photogravures are easily distinguishable by the paper support material they are printed upon.
-Each of the three original etching stocks has a distinct weight, texture, surface, fiber structure, etc. To a trained eye, all restrikes are easily distinguishable as such.
-The one exception is a very small body of major images that were (apparently) surreptitiously restruck on a tissue-like paper in the 1980s.
+REPRINTS, REPRODUCTIONS & FAKES: There are many reprints, reproductions and a moderate number of fakes of Curtis’ work.
+It is critical that a collector are well-informed before purchasing Curtis’ work presented to be vintage and/or created during Curtis’ lifetime.
+Many of Curtis’ photogravure plates have been reprinted numerous times since the 1960s.
+Various individuals and businesses have controlled the original copper photogravure printing plates still in existence.
+Vintage photogravures are easily distinguishable by the paper support material used.
+Each of the three original etching stocks have a distinct weight, texture, surface, fiber structure, etc. To a trained eye, all restrikes are easily distinguishable as such.
+The one exception is a very small body of major images that were surreptitiously restruck on a tissue-like paper in the 1980s.
 It takes a highly trained eye and a magnifying device to clearly identify these fakes.
 Curtis goldtones have been both legitimately recreated and faked posthumously.
 The Curtis Centennial Project, Inc. has been creating contemporary goldtones from its archive of vintage Curtis negatives since in 1998.
 These are clearly delineated in a variety of ways both externally and in the glass plate itself.
 Jean-Anthony DuLac created a small body of goldtones in the 1970s, which are not clearly or easily delineated from the vintage ones.
-The small body of intentional fakes that were created principally in the 1980s likewise require a trained eye to distinguish from the real thing.
+The small body of intentional fakes that were created principally in the 1980s likewise require a trained eye to distinguish them from the originals.

-While the author knows of no known examples of paper-based, non-gravure intentional fakes, creation of these will probably not be far off, as prices for Curtis platinum prints, in particular, have soared.
+While we know of no examples of paper-based, non-gravure intentional fakes, creation of these will probably not be far off, as prices for Curtis’ platinum prints, in particular, have soared.
 Also, being largely in the public domain, innumerable Curtis images have been reproduced in everything from inexpensive knock-offs (ink jet prints, etc.) to fairly expensive platinum prints.

-Lastly, Curtis Centennial Project, Inc. has been creating contemporary, limited edition prints in a variety of media (cyanotype, silver, platinum, photolithograph etc.) since 1998.
-These posthumous, original prints (they are made from Curtis’ vintage negatives, not reproduced from prints) are clearly denoted by the contemporary copyright information embedded in each print (as well as other indicia).
+Curtis Centennial Project, Inc. has been creating contemporary, limited edition prints in a variety of media, including cyanotype, silver, platinum, photolithograph since 1998.
+These posthumous, original prints, made from Curtis’ vintage negatives, not reproduced from prints, are clearly denoted by the contemporary copyright information embedded in each print, as well as other indicia.
 While these have been widely exhibited internationally, few have come on the market for sale.

-Print and mount sizes: Curtis’ vintage prints range in size from 4 x 5 to 24 x 32, or larger.
-The vast majority of his prints are approximately 5 x 7 or 12 x 16 (the photogravures), 6 x 8 or 12 x 16 (platinum and silver prints) or 8 x 10 and 11 x 14 (goldtones).
+PRINT & MOUNT SIZES: Curtis’ vintage prints range in size from 4 x 5″ to 24 x 32″, or larger.
+The vast majority of his prints are approximately 5 x 7″ or 12 x 16″ (photogravures), 6 x 8″ or 12 x 16″ (platinum & silver prints) or 8 x 10″ and 11 x 14″ (goldtones).
 All media include horizontal and vertical images.
-The smaller photogravures are printed on 9 x 12 hand-made paper and the larger photogravures are printed on 18 x 22 sheets of hand-made etching stock or, in the case of the premium “tissue” prints, the “tissue” paper is slightly larger than the image and then under and over-matted with the 18 x 22 sheets (slightly smaller for the under mat).
+The smaller photogravures are printed on 9 x 12″ hand-made paper, and the larger photogravures are printed on 18 x 22″ sheets of hand-made etching stock or, in the case of the premium “tissue” prints, the “tissue” paper is slightly larger than the image and then under and over-matted with the 18 x 22″ sheets (slightly smaller for the under mat).

 Most of the smaller photogravures were originally bound in books and the larger ones were loose in portfolios.
 The folio size “tissue” photogravures were mounted on a “Vellum” type paper and over-matted with Van Gelder paper.
 Goldtones, being printed on glass, are never mounted but virtually always framed.
 The majority of the silver and platinum prints are unmounted but some platinum prints are adhered to single, double or triple layers of handmade, deckled edged, single weight paper.
 Some silver and platinum prints are occasionally mounted on heavy, stiff board.

-Negative sizes: Originally Curtis worked with large glass plate negatives up to 14 x 17 and possibly larger, later negatives (post 1900) were typically 6” x 8”.
-Curtis is believed to have created 40,000_50,000 negatives of North American Indians and at least 10-20,000 studio portraits, landscapes, Gold Rush and Harriman Expedition photographs.
+Originally Curtis worked with large glass plate negatives up to 14 x 17″ and possibly larger, later negatives (post 1900) were typically 6 x 8”.
+Curtis is believed to have created 40,000–50,000 negatives of North American Indians, and at least 10,000–20,000 studio portraits, landscapes, gold rush and Harriman expedition photographs.